-On the eastern edge of Canada's Rocky Mountains, the Stoney Nakoda have a mountain history dating back 350 years.
+Living on the eastern edge of Canada's Rocky Mountains, the Stoney Nakoda have a mountain history dating back 350 years.
 Here we learn more about their origins, language, culture and more.

 Since making their home in the foothills of Alberta’s Rocky Mountains from the 1640s, the Stoney Nakoda (“Nakoda” means “ally”) people hunted, fishing and trapping.
-They traded and eventually became guides to explorers and railwaymen.
+They traded with – and eventually became guides to – explorers and railwaymen.
 Their knowledge of passes was invaluable to those who wished to conquer the mountains through fur hunting or by the iron road.
 They’re also known as the Îyârhe Nakoda.

 Trading with Europeans resulted in the introduction of beads to the Stony Nakoda, who turned them into beautiful beadwork.
 The Canmore Museum is a great place to find out more about the history of the area.
-Canmore is called Chuwapchipchiyan Kudi Bi in the Stoney Nakoda language, this town on the edge of Banff National Park is also home to artsPlace where you can take part in workshops such as Stoney Nakoda beading.
+Canmore ]is called Chuwapchipchiyan Kudi Bi in the Stoney Nakoda language.
+This town, on the edge of Banff National Park, is also home to artsPlace where you can take part in workshops such as Stoney Nakoda beading.

 Overlooking Canada’s vast prairies with the Rockies at its back, Mount Kidd was originally named Sleeping Warrior after the Stoney Nakoda warriors who slept on the flanks of this 2,958m mountain.
 You can take a 45-minute tour to the mountain in a helicopter for CAD$500pp.
 Far more prominent is 3,618m Mount Assiniboine, which a European explorer named after visiting on a cloudy day, the cloud on the peak reminding him of the smoke emanating from Assiniboine teepees.